 Number of Courses

 All majors must take at least 12 courses, including the core methodology course (CAS HI 200) and two seminars, and fulfill the distributional requirement, all as described below.

 All majors are required to take CAS HI 200, ideally in their sophomore year (students who declare the history major later than the second semester of their sophomore year must take HI 200 in their next semester of registration), and at least two seminars, or small discussion-oriented classes focused on more specialized topics at the 400 or 500 level.
 These three courses must be taken on the Charles River Campus or through Study Abroad programs administered directly by Boston University.
+Metropolitan College (MET) courses do not fulfill the seminar requirement of the History major.
 Students pursuing a more specialized path toward the major are advised, but not required, to take seminars related to the geographical/thematic plan of study they have designed.

 Distributional Requirement (four courses)

 At least one course is required in each of the following geographical areas: American history, European history, and world history.
 In addition, one of the four courses must focus on premodern history; a list of courses satisfying this requirement is available in the department office and in the “Course Areas” section of the departmental website.